macunha1/ansible-confluent-kafka/README.md

 192.168.50.3
 ```

-## Feedbacks and further development
+## Feedback and further development

 If this role didn't work for you, or if you found some bug during the execution,
 let me know.